coracle-social/coracle/ROADMAP.md

 - [ ] Release to android
   - https://svelte-native.technology/docs
   - https://ionic.io/blog/capacitor-everything-youve-ever-wanted-to-know
+- [ ] When publishing fails, enqueue and retry
+  - Track which relays the events should be published to, and which ones have succeeded
+  - Maybe notify and ask user which events to re-publish.
 - [ ] Add no-relay gossip
-  - Capture certain events in a local db
+  - Capture user events in a local db
+  - Possibly release "local relay" as a library
   - File import/export from db, NFC transfer
   - Save user notes to db
   - Fixes when you hide something, but the event doesn't get retrived, and it gets un-hidden